Philippe Daverio: Biography

 In 1999, he was a special correspondent for the television program Art'è on RAI, and he is one of the authors of Art.tù.
-From 2002 to 2012 he hosted Passepartout, a series on art and culture on Rai 3.
+From 2002 to 2012, he hosted Passepartout, a series on art and culture on Rai 3.
 Other TV programs he was involved with include Il Capitale and Emporio Daverio.
-In 2008 he was called by Pier Luigi Pizzi to interpret the narrator Njegus in the operetta The Merry Widow by Franz Lehár at the Teatro alla Scala in Milan.
-In 2009 he presented the Shock, a ballet on the catharsis of capital defences directed by Andrea Forte Calatti at the Teatro degli Arcimboldi in Milan.
-Until 2016 he held the post of professor of art at the University of Palermo.Daverio collaborated with magazines and newspapers such as Panorama, Vogue, Corriere della Sera, Liberal, Avvenire, Il Sole 24 Ore, National Geographic, Touring Club, and Architect and National Daily Quotes.
+In 2008, he was called by Pier Luigi Pizzi to interpret the narrator Njegus in the operetta The Merry Widow by Franz Lehár at the Teatro alla Scala in Milan.
+In 2009, he presented the Shock, a ballet on the catharsis of capital defences directed by Andrea Forte Calatti at the Teatro degli Arcimboldi in Milan.
+Until 2016, he held the post of professor of art at the University of Palermo.
+Daverio collaborated with magazines and newspapers such as Panorama, Vogue, Corriere della Sera, Liberal, Avvenire, Il Sole 24 Ore, National Geographic, Touring Club, and Architect and National Daily Quotes.
 He was the editor of Art and Dossier magazine and a consultant for Skira Books.

 Beginning in 2004 he held a summer conference every year at the Colonos farmhouse in Villacaccia di Lestizza in the province of Udine.
 In 2010 he was appointed by the Mayor of Palermo as a consultant to the Santa Rosalia Feast.
-However, during the celebration he had a verbal altercation with some of the contestants and resigned as a result.
+However, during the celebration, he had a verbal altercation with some of the contestants and resigned as a result.
 In September 2010 he was appointed Director of the Landscape Museum of Verbania, on Lake Maggiore, but resigned amid controversy after only two months in the position.
 From 2011 he was an artistic consultant for the Genus Bononiae project of the Carisbo Foundation in Bologna, which launched the "Bologna shows" exhibitions.
 Daverio also curated the opening show of the new Palazzo Fava Museum.

-In 2016 he began working on a new television program called Modern Culture.
+In 2016, he began working on a new television program called Modern Culture.

 Daverio died of cancer on 2 September 2020, at the age of 70.

 Public service

-From 1993 to 1997 Daverio was councilor with delegations to Culture, Leisure, Education, and International Relations in the municipality of Milan.
+From 1993 to 1997, Daverio was a councillor with delegations to Culture, Leisure, Education, and International Relations in the municipality of Milan.
 He was subsequently involved in an advisory role in the town council of Salemi in Sicily when Vittorio Sgarbi was mayor.

-In 2009, he was appointed a provincial councilor of Milan in the civic list of Filippo Penati.
+In 2009, he was appointed a provincial councillor of Milan in the civic list of Filippo Penati.

 In 2011, in conjunction with the celebrations for the 150th anniversary of the Unification of Italy, he founded the movement of opinion Save Italy.
 The movement, with no organizational structure, aims to raise awareness of intellectuals and citizens of all geographic origin to safeguard the immense cultural heritage of Italy; "The English denomination serves to testify that the cultural heritage of Italy belongs not only to Italians but to the whole world, also because Latin is studied today much more in Oxford than in Pavia", said Daverio in one of his lectures.